lleroi/training-material/topics/transcriptomics/tutorials/full-de-novo/tutorial.md

 # Annotation

 To get a robust transcriptome annotation, it is important to annotate the assembled transcripts and derived putative proteins as well.
 To do so, we will first predict coding regions then perform similarity search on UniprotKB/SwissProt.
-Then, we can seach for signal peptides, transmembrane domains and profiles to refine the annotation.
+Then, we can search more precisely for transmembrane domains and protein profiles to refine the annotation.
 Finally, the results from previous steps can be summarized using Trinotate.

 ## Generate gene to transcript map

+We first need to generate a gene to transcripts map for the filtered transcriptome.
 > ### {% icon hands_on %} Hands-on: Task description
 >
 > 1. **Generate gene to transcript map** {% icon tool %} with the following parameters: